Factbox: Countries evacuating nationals from China virus areas

 - Indonesia is preparing to evacuate its citizens from Wuhan and will quarantine them for at least 14 days on arrival.
 Foreign Minister Retno Marsudi said the government is working with Beijing authorities on the evacuation.
 She said that there were at least 243 Indonesians in areas declared to be in lockdowns, the majority in Wuhan.

-- France has evacuated some nationals from Wuhan.
-Earlier, junior transport minister Jean-Baptiste Djebarri told television channel CNews, France’s first flight would carry people with no symptoms.
-“These people will be put under quarantine.
-And then there will be a second flight, at a yet undefined date, with people showing symptoms ... who will be cared for in Paris,” he said.
+- France has evacuated some nationals from Wuhan and said it would place the passengers in quarantine.
+It said it would first evacuate nationals without symptoms and then those showing symptoms at a later, unspecified date.

+- Swiss authorities said they hope to have about 10 compatriots join the French evacuation of nationals from China.

-- Thailand is sending a plane to Wuhan to bring back its citizens on Saturday, a government minister said.
+- Thailand said it was sending a plane to Wuhan to bring back its citizens on Saturday.

-Compiled by Toby Chopra, Lisa Shumaker and Kenneth Maxwell; editing by Richard Pullin
+Compiled by Toby Chopra, Lisa Shumaker and Kenneth Maxwell; editing by Richard Pullin and Timothy Heritage